jtiscione/e-paper-frame/README.md

 ![5.65-inch Van Gogh UI](https://user-images.githubusercontent.com/5413726/209608489-0be822aa-fd57-49d8-bf23-fdae95ebe289.png)
 This display has a resolution of 600 x 448 pixels.

+# WIRING
+All of these e-ink devices are assumed to be wired as follows:

+- RST PIN: GPIO 12
+- DC PIN: GPIO 8
+- CS PIN: GPIO 9
+- BUSY PIN: GPIO 13

 # SETUP
 The following files must be present in the Pico W filesystem:
 - `index.html`